 Complete privatization is much more plausible in theory than it would be in practice.
 Private capital is not limitless, and there are plausible catastrophic scenarios, similar to the Great Recession, that would completely wipe it out.
 At that point, the government would have little choice but to intervene, or the system would collapse.
 Regardless of what policymakers say, global investors will almost surely continue to believe the U.S. government would step in if housing foundered.
 This was amply demonstrated in the financial panic when the government rescued Fannie and Freddie, after saying for years that it would not do so.
-After Congress' approval of the Troubled Asset Relief Program and the bank bailouts, investors believe Washington will inevitably act if the broader financial system is in danger.
-Viii mortgage funding across the economy's ups and downs.
-The 30-year fixed-rate mortgage, the bedrock of mortgage lending since the Great Depression, would also be significantly diminished.
+After Congress' approval of the Troubled Asset Relief Program and the bank bailouts, investors believe Washington will inevitably act if the broader financial system is in danger.8

-The potential advantages of privatization would also be overwhelmed by disadvantages in the form of much higher mortgage rates and a much less stable source of
+The potential advantages of privatization would also be overwhelmed by disadvantages in the form of much higher mortgage rates and a much less stable source of mortgage funding across the economy's ups and downs.